Assassination of Reinhard Heydrich

-Reinhard Heydrich, the commander of the German Reich Security Main Office (RSHA), the acting Reichsprotektor of the Protectorate of Bohemia and Moravia and a principal architect of the Holocaust, was assassinated during the Second World War in a coordinated operation by the Czechoslovak resistance.
+Reinhard Heydrich, the commander of the German Reich Security Main Office (RSHA), the acting Reichsprotektor of the Protectorate of Bohemia and Moravia and a principal architect of the Holocaust, was attacked during the Second World War in a coordinated operation by the Czechoslovak resistance.
 The assassination attempt, code-named Operation Anthropoid, was carried out by resistance operatives Jozef Gabčík and Jan Kubiš on 27 May 1942.
-Heydrich was wounded in the attack and died of his injuries on 4 June.
+Heydrich was wounded in the attack and he died 8 days later of his injuries.

-The operatives who carried out the assassination were soldiers of the Czechoslovak Army who were prepared and trained by the British Special Operations Executive (SOE) with the approval of the Czechoslovak government-in-exile, led by Edvard Beneš.
+The operatives who carried out the assassination were soldiers of the Czechoslovak Army who were prepared and trained by the British Special Operations Executive with the approval of the Czechoslovak government-in-exile, led by Edvard Beneš.
 The Czechoslovaks undertook the operation to help confer legitimacy on the government-in-exile, and to exact retribution for Heydrich's brutal rule.
 The operation was the only verified government-sponsored assassination of a senior Nazi leader during the war.
 Heydrich's death led to a wave of reprisals by SS troops, including the destruction of villages and mass killings of civilians, including the Lidice massacre.

-Multiple memorials have been created in nations such as in the Czech Republic, Slovakia and in the United Kingdom as a result of both the assassination and its aftermath.
+Multiple memorials have been created in the Czech Republic, Slovakia and the United Kingdom to commemorate both the assassination and its aftermath.
 The events have been the subject of various films (usually in the general context of World War II in popular culture and specifically portrayals of Heydrich).